ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 - **Erika Siregar**, from Indonesia, worked on developing [rplaywright](https://erikaris.github.io/rplaywright/) an R package seamlessly bridge with the NodeJS library, Playwright, enabling simplified web testing and automation for R users.
 This package aims to provide R users with a comprehensive toolkit for interacting with web browsers programmatically, allowing for tasks such as browser automation, web scraping, and end-to-end testing directly from within the R environment.
 Her mentor is [Apoor Anand](/author/apoorv-anand/) from India.

+- **Binod Jung Bogati**, from Nepal, worked on the [nepalcensus](https://github.com/rugnepal/nepalcensus) package, , which provides a comprehensive and up-to-date tool for accessing and exploring demographic, socio-economic, and geographic data collected during the most recent census conducted in Nepal.
+The package aims to facilitate data analysis and visualization for researchers, policymakers, and anyone interested in understanding and utilizing census data effectively for various applications and insights.
+His mentor is [Erle Holgersen](/author/erle-holgersen/) from Canada.

 ### Improving and reviewing existing packages